KhronosGroup/glTF/schema/README.md

 * Schema: [shader.schema.json](shader.schema.json)
 * Examples
    * [shaders.json](examples/glTF/shaders.json) - Bare glTF model with two shaders.
-   * [all.json](examples/shader/all.json) - Every property with example values.
+   * [shader.json](examples/shader/shader.json) - Every property with example values.
    * [dataUri.json](examples/shader/dataUri.json) - Using a data URI for a shader source.

 ### Details

 GLSL source can be in external plain-text .glsl files.
 The URL may also be a plain-text [data URI](https://developer.mozilla.org/en/data_URIs) to facilitate storing all model assets in a single .json for easy deployment, drag and drop, etc.  Using a data URI reduces the number of requests for a single model.
 However, if several models are loaded that use the same shader, using separate .glsl files may be better due to HTTP caching.
+This can be negotiated via a REST API.

+_TODO: Even though data URIs are part of the [spec](https://dvcs.w3.org/hg/xhr/raw-file/tip/Overview.html#data:-urls-and-http), they do not work with `XMLHttpRequest` in Chrome.
+We need to get this [bug](http://code.google.com/p/chromium/issues/detail?id=46806) fixed._

 ### Differences from COLLADA